cyndereN/Game-Design-Learning/Game UI/HCI/UCL/COMP0021/COMP0021 HCI.md

 - How can we represent?

 ***Persona***: Fictitious character, Type of user, based on user data
 ***Scenario***: Context of user, example of achieving a user goal, simple, natural, personal

-## 2.1 Descovering.. / Establishing.. / Requirement Engieering
+## 2.1 Descovering.. / Establishing.. / Requirement Engineering

 ## 2.1.1 Aim

 - Knowledge of users